 TMA's PHYSICIANS BENEVOLENT FUND

 The Physicians Benevolent Fund (PBF) provides financial assistance to Texas physicians and their families in times of personal hardship.
 Since 1961, the fund has helped physicians who have faced a life-changing event or illness that ended their medical career, who have become widowed and were left to raise their family alone, and who are elderly and have run through their savings for dementia-related or other long-term care.

 The PBF Wellness Fund, established in 2019, offers financial assistance to physicians who need treatment for potentially impairing conditions or who need help to provide for their families during treatment.

 The PBF Disaster Relief Fund, established in 2005, provides financial support to help Texas physicians recover and rebuild their practices after a natural disaster strikes, such as hurricanes Rita and Harvey.
 The fund activates only upon federal disaster declarations.

 Contributions to any or all three of the PBF funds support the Family of Medicine with help, hope, and healing.
 Donations can be made online or by check (make payable to The Physicians Benevolent Fund and mail to Attn: TMA Finance Department, 401 W. 15th St., Ste.
 100, Austin, TX 78701).

 Thanks to the TMA Alliance for its annual support of PBF.

 MEDICAL STUDENT LOAN FUND

-- Texas Medical Association Alliance Student Loan Fund is available to students attending any medical school in Texas.
-Students may borrow a maximum of $4,000.
+- Texas Medical Association Alliance Student Loan Fund, for students attending any Texas medical school;

-Alliance contributions to the Medical Student Loan Fund can be made by sending a check, payable to TMAA Medical Student Loan Fund, and mailed to TMA, 401 W. 15th St., Austin, TX 78701.
+Contributions to the TMAA Student Loan Fund can be made by check (make payable to TMAA Medical Student Loan Fund and mail to Attn: TMA Finance Department, 401 W. 15th St., Ste 100, Austin, TX 78701).